Academics Overview

 Meridian’s implementation of SEL curriculum is embedded in morning meetings, advisory, closing circles and community meetings, and an SEL block in each grade level dedicated to explicitly teaching strong character traits to students.

-A message from the Head of School:
+A message from the Executive Director:

-Read Matt’s Bio >
+Read Dr. Rikki Taylor’s Bio >

 hos@meridian-dc.org